leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Is panretinal photocoagulation dangerous?
 - Is panretinal photocoagulation safe?

-## intent: diabeticretinopathy-condition_treatment-retina
-- What is diabetic macular oedema?
-- What is DME?
-- What is diabetic macular oedema?
-- Why is my macular swollen if I have diabetes?
-- What is causing my macular to be swollen?
-- How is DME treated?
-- What are my options for diabetic macular edema?
-- Do all diabetic macular oedema need to be treated?
-- Where does diabetic macular oedema affect?
-- What happens in diabetic macular oedema?
-- What investigations do I need to do for diabetic macular oedema?

 ## intent: diabeticretinopathy-treatment_general-retina_13
 - Can the development of diabetic retinopathy be prevented?
 - How to control diabetes in my eye?